 I like to use this Keto baba ganoush recipe a lot like hummus and dip vegetables in it or use it as a sandwich spread instead of mayonnaise.

-The whole family can enjoy this Recipe and if you start to make it you might find that you can keep it in the fridge or even the table long enough to have baba ganoush when you want it. 🙂 So if you dare, give this recipe a try and you might just be surprised!
+The whole family can enjoy this recipe and if you start to make it you might find that you can keep it in the fridge or even the table long enough to have it when you want. 🙂 So if you dare - give this recipe a try and you might just be surprised!